mqsalx/library-api/README.md

-# Node.js
+# library-api

-Storage repository for a Node.js project, along with its latest updates
+This project is a RESTful API for managing a bookstore, developed using Node.js, JavaScript, and Mongoose for MongoDB integration.